-Section 2 reviews the international empirical literature on the determinants of residential rental prices and how they might have changed during the Covid-19 pandemic.
-We briefly describe our data and method in Section 3 before we present our results in Section 4.
-Section 5 discusses the implications of the findings for research and practice, and it lines out avenues for future research.
+The next section reviews the international empirical literature on the determinants of residential rental prices and how they might have changed during the Covid-19 pandemic.
+Afterwards, we briefly describe our data and method in before we present our results.
+The last section discusses the implications of the findings for research and practice, and it lines out avenues for future research.

-2 Literature review
+Literature review

 Covid-19 has left its marks not only in economic data series and national budgets but also in the values that consumers seem to attach to particular items in a post-Covid-19 world.
-The international literature reports measurable behavioural changes in consumption patterns (Hodbod et al., 2021), in stockpiling preferences (Wang et al., 2020) or in travellers' decision-making (Shin et al., 2022).
+The international literature reports measurable behavioural changes in consumption patterns [10], in stockpiling preferences [11] or in travellers' decision-making [12].
 Most authors interpret their results with caution as it is still too early to preclude that those observations are transitory or only expedite trends that had started long before the pandemic.
 However, while consumers might quickly forget about Covid-19 and adjust their behaviour back to normal in many respects, some markets seem likely to undergo permanent or at least long-lasting change.
 The housing market could be one of the latter.